jfvergara/docker-dockerfile/README.md

 # docker-dockerfile
-This repository contains some dockerfile projects usising different commads
+This repository contains some dockerfile projects using different commads